 Many of these patients went to post-acute care hospitals, but they still experienced high rates of death and readmission.
 That is why researchers are suggesting that other post-discharge environments could have been more appropriate for many of these patients.

 The study findings highlight the importance of reviewing vital signs to determine a patient’s readiness for discharge.
 Often, computerized algorithms are used to determine one’s risk of readmission.
 However, the stability of the patient’s vital signs is a more objective way to determine if a patient should be discharged, according to a senior author of the study.

 Researchers advised that patients be discharged with caution when a single unstable vital sign is observed.
 Patients with multiple unstable vital signs should not be discharged and should remain at the facility for treatment.

 The study was published in the Journal of General Internal Medicine on Monday.

 If you suffered an injury or lost a loved one due to hospital negligence, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-Contact the medical malpractice lawyer s at The Bell Law Firm to discuss your options for recovering compensation.
+Contact the medical malpractice lawyer s at Stewart Bell, PLLC to discuss your options for recovering compensation.